-Slip-and-fall accidents are among the most common causes of personal injuries in Ontario.
-Should the incident occur on property owned by someone other than the victim, there could be cause for a lawsuit based on premises liability.
-The following information may help a person determine if he or she is has grounds for a claim based upon evidence of the occupier’s negligence.
+Slip and fall accidents are among the most common causes of personal injuries in Ontario.
+Should one of these incidents occur on a piece of property owned by someone other than the victim, there could be equitable cause for a lawsuit based on the regulations of premises liability.
+The following information may help a person determine if they have grounds for a claim based upon evidence of the occupier’s negligence.

 The occupier of a property could be the owner or other parties with control over its condition or usage.
-The property could be a piece of land or water, a building or structure, or even watercraft and moving vehicles.
-The occupier owes a duty of care to any person who sets foot on the premises, even if that person was not supposed to be there.
+The space could be a section of land or water, a building or structure, or even watercraft and/or other moving vehicles.
+The occupier owes a duty of care to any person who sets foot on their premises, even if that person is trespassing or otherwise was not supposed to be there.

-Having a duty of care means that the occupier is responsible for keeping the premises safe.
-This may include keeping up general maintenance, clearing debris or removing snow and ice.
-Even if maintenance responsibilities have been passed on to an outside party, the occupier could still be liable if he or she did not show due care in hiring competent workers or did not oversee the work sufficiently.
+Having a duty of care means that the occupier is responsible for keeping the grounds safe.
+This may include keeping up general maintenance like cutting the grass, clearing debris like fallen trees or broken glass, and timely removal of snow and ice in colder weather.
+Each season comes with unique requirements to ensure grounds are kept safe.
+These responsibilities lie with owners of private property and public places alike, the latter of which are looked after by the corresponding city or township.
+Even if maintenance responsibilities have been passed on to an outside party, the occupier could still be liable if they did not show due care in hiring competent workers or did not oversee the work sufficiently.

-Warning signage is often used to alert people to potential hazards.
-However, even a sign may not be enough.
+Often, an occupier will use warning signage to alert people to potential hazards.
+However, even a sign may not be enough of a deterrent or sufficient attempt at ensuring the safety of those who may walk through the area.
 A vaguely worded sign may not adequately describe the danger, while hidden dangers require explicit warnings.
-Language can also cause a problem, as not everyone may easily understand words used in the signage.
+Language can also cause a problem, as not everyone may easily understand the words used.
+In some cases, it could help to reduce the fault on the occupier if the victim ignored clear notices.

 Premises liability is a complicated area of Ontario personal injury law.
 Victims are often unaware of their rights after suffering an injury on another person’s property.
 A knowledgeable lawyer can review the incident and assess if there is a case for compensation to be made.